-Applicants to NSF must disclose project-related financial interests for themselves and all other project investigators at the proposal submission stage.
+Applicants to NSF and NASA must disclose project-related financial interests for themselves and all other project investigators at the proposal submission stage.
 This requirement also applies to subawards, to other federal non-PHS agencies, and to other agencies that have adopted the NSF requirements.

 At the proposal stage the Principal Investigator (PI) must fill out the Conflict of Interest screening questions in SPO's Proposal Submission Request webform on behalf of all investigators that will be involved in the project.

-If any investigator prompts the PI to respond “yes” to any of the screening questions, the investigator will be required to complete and submit the NSF Financial Disclosure Form to the COI Office at firstname.lastname@example.org for review prior to the award being released.
+If any investigator prompts the PI to respond “yes” to any of the screening questions, the investigator will be required to complete and submit the NSF/NASA Financial Disclosure Form to the COI Office at email@example.com for review prior to the award being released.

-The NSF requires conflict of interest disclosures from all investigators who are defined as “the principal investigator, co-principal investigators/co-project directors, and any other person at the organization who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by NSF.”
+The NSF and NASA requires conflict of interest disclosures from all investigators who are defined as “the principal investigator, co-principal investigators/co-project directors, and any other person at the organization who is responsible for the design, conduct, or reporting of research or educational activities funded or proposed for funding by NSF.”

 All investigators must disclose any “Significant Financial Interest” (SFI) and/or “Related Financial Interest” (RFI) of themselves, spouse, registered domestic partner, and dependent child(ren) where that financial interest may be: 1) affected by the research being conducted or, 2) in any organization that would reasonably appear to be affected by or benefit from the research being conducted.

 Significant Financial Interest is defined as anything of monetary value including, but not limited to: